How do I use SQL Server query notifications from Linux and UNIX?

 }

-Example: Requesting a Query Notification from PHP
+Example: Requesting a query notification from PHP

 PHP does not provide a way of setting custom SQLSetStmtAttr attributes such as the ones required to set the query notification message and options string.
 To work around this, unixODBC 2.3.3 and later provides a way of setting non standard statement attributes via DMStmtAttr.